 How To Check If Your Snail Is Healthy

-Assessing your snail’s health is crucial, as they might exhibit unusual behavior like staying upside down when they are unwell or close to dying.
+Checking on your snail’s health matters, since they often act oddly, including hanging upside down, when they are unwell or near the end of their life.
 To determine if your snail is healthy, look for the following signs:

 - Activity levels: Healthy snails are generally active and will explore their environment.
 A healthy snail will move around its enclosure, explore its surroundings, and exhibit natural behaviors such as climbing or burrowing.
 If your snail is consistently lethargic or unresponsive, it could signal an issue.